fp7mplane/protocol-ri/doc/protocol-spec.md

 ![Figure 1](./arch-overview.png)

 This document borrows heavily from mPlane project [Deliverable 1.3](https://www.ict-mplane.eu/sites/default/files//public/public-page/public-deliverables//697mplane-d13.pdf), of 31 October 2013, by B. Trammell, M. Mellia, A. Finamore, S. Traverso, T. Szemethy, B. Szabó, R. Winter, M. Faath, D. Rossi, B. Donnet, F. Invernizzi, and D. Papadimitriou.
+It will be the basis of mPlane project Deliverable 1.4.
 Updates to the present state of the mPlane protocol are in progress.

 # mPlane Architecture